ariesbabu/ocp-gitp/docs/optional_labs/ocp_image_registry.md

     ![](ocp_image_registry_images/bucket_ua.png)

-8. In the **Share Bucket xyz-k10** window, type in your email that you configured in User Access section
+8. In the **Share Bucket ocpuserXX-registry** window, type in your email that you configured in User Access section

 9. Give **Read** and **Write** permissions